INTRODUCTION AND CONTEXT

 - Contemporary jazz – including all post-bop genres and the majority of creative music making under the broad jazz umbrella; some of these cross-pollinate with other genres including new classical music and various non-Western musics

 - Commercial jazz – including vocal jazz in a popular tradition, some funk/fusion styles, and music that prioritises commercial outcomes

-- The above points make it difficult to summarise the needs of a national jazz sector (but we shall give it a crack!)
+- The above points make it difficult to summarise the needs of a national jazz sector

 - The jazz sector in Australia consists of a number of different elements: